rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/README.md

 detached will be requeued).

-[11] We do fragment messages over multiple frames; however, if this would overflow the transfer we may discard or requeue messages.
+[11] We do fragment messages over multiple frames; however, if this would overflow the session window we may discard or requeue messages.

 [12] In principle, filters for consuming from an exchange could translate to AMQP 0-9-1 bindings.
 This is not implemented, so